AI-for-Education/fabdata-llm/README.md

     ### load images here into a list of PIL Images
     # images : List[PIL.Image.Image]

-    print(
-        chatter.chat(
+    inmsg, outmsg = chatter.chat(
         "Hello there, can you compare these images for me", images=images,
         detail="high"
     )
-    )
+    print(outmsg)
     ```

     - Customize system message placement (multiple system messages can lead to improved robustness against jailbreaks, for example)